BritishPandaChick/disney-codes/log.md

 - Continue to add CSS styles for the menu section of website.
 Use the W3Schools template and Dev Tools to get the styles.

 **Link(s) for the day's work:** [30 Days, 30 Sites Restaurant Menu](https://github.com/BritishPandaChick/30sites-restaurant-menu)

+## Day 39: August 12, 2019
+**What I Did Today:** Continued to add more CSS styles to main stylesheet for 30 Days, 30 Sites restaurant menu website.
+Update and change CSS classes in HTML.

+**Day Summary:** I continued to add more CSS to the main stylesheet.
+Today I managed to start adding styles to the menu items.
+I got the menu items for the entree items done and got a head start on adding the CSS to the main course items.
+So far the a tags are working just like the W3Schools template with a few minor changes.
+Once I'm done adding all the CSS to the main stylesheet I will try updating the stylesheets to see if I can use less classes for my code as well as update the colors to match the ones I'm using on the entire site.
+But for now I'd like to get the working version ready to go as I possibly can.

+**Tomorrow's List:**
+- Continue to add CSS selectors and properties to main stylesheet.
+Use the W3Schools template as a guide on what to put on the main stylesheet.
+Use Dev Tools to best see what styles are being used.
+- Update JavaScript functions in script file to match new CSS selectors.

+**Link(s) for the day's work:** [30 Days, 30 Sites Restaurant Menu](https://github.com/BritishPandaChick/30sites-restaurant-menu)